-'''

-./configure --prefix=/usr --docdir=/usr/share/doc/bison-3.0.4
+./configure --prefix=/usr --docdir=/usr/share/doc/bison-3.0.5

-'''

 There is a circular dependency between bison and flex with regard to the checks.
-If desired, after installing flex in the next section, the bison checks can be run with make check.
+If desired, after installing flex in the next section, the bison can be rebuilt and the bison checks can be run with make check.

-6.29.2.
+6.31.2.
 Contents of Bison

 Installed programs: bison and yacc

 Installed library: liby.a

 Installed directory: /usr/share/bison

-bison Generates, from a series of rules, a program for analyzing the structure of text files; Bison is a replacement for Yacc (Yet Another Compiler Compiler)
+Generates, from a series of rules, a program for analyzing the structure of text files; Bison is a replacement bison for Yacc (Yet Another Compiler Compiler)

-yacc A wrapper for bison, meant for programs that still call yacc instead of bison; it calls bison with the -y option liby The Yacc library containing implementations of Yacc-compatible yyerror and main functions; this library is normally not very useful, but POSIX requires it
+A wrapper for bison, meant for programs that still call yacc instead of bison; it calls bison with the -y option yacc is normally not very useful, but POSIX requires it